About California Defensive Driving Courses

 Defensive driving courses, or traffic schools, are available to California drivers who have received a moving traffic violation or want to earn a car insurance discount.
 All courses are approved and licensed by the California Department of Motor Vehicles (DMV).

-Depending on your California county traffic court, you may be allowed to complete traffic school to dismiss the citation and avoid having points added to your driving record, online.
+Depending on your California county traffic court, you may be allowed to complete online traffic school to dismiss the citation and avoid having points added to your driving record.

 Traffic school in California is a program available to drivers with traffic violations on their driving record.
 Taking a CA DMV traffic school course allows drivers to diminish the adverse effects of a traffic ticket, including the potential rise in car insurance prices.